-C-CD-3 Appropriate New Development.
+C-CD-23 Appropriate New Development.
 Ensure that the type and intensity of new development, including land divisions, conform to the land use categories and density provisions of the LCP and Land Use Policy Maps.
 Allowable densities are stated as maximums and do not establish an entitlement to buildout potential.
 In addition, land divisions outside village limit boundaries shall only be permitted where 50 percent of the usable parcels in the area have been developed and the created parcels would be no smaller than the average size of surrounding parcels.
 Land divisions shall be prohibited if the resulting lots cannot be developed consistent with the LCP.
-(See also C-PFS-1: Adequate Services) [New policy, 2015]
+(See also C-PFS-1: Adequate Services)

-C-CD-4 Protection of Open Lands, Existing Communities, and Recreational Opportunities.
+C-CD-34 Protection of Open Lands, Existing Communities, and Recreational Opportunities.
 Work with individual landowners; local, state, and federal agencies; and non-governmental organizations to preserve rural character, agriculture, and open lands, and protect existing communities and recreational opportunities in the Coastal Zone.

 [Adapted from CWP Program CD-1.d, p.
 3-13]

-C-CD-5 Non-Conforming Structures and Uses.
-Allow existing, lawfully established nonconforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or-moved to another site.
-Structures or uses that are enlarged, intensified, or moved to another site must be brought into conformance with the LCP.
+C-CD-45 Non-Conforming Structures and Uses.
+Allow existing, lawfully established nonconforming structures or uses to be maintained or continued, provided that such structures or uses are not enlarged, intensified, or moved to another site, or redeveloped in areas potentially subject to hazards.
+Structures or uses that are enlarged, intensified, or moved to another site, or redeveloped in areas potentially subject to hazards, must be brought into conformance with the LCP.
 If a nonconforming use of land or a nonconforming use of a conforming structure is discontinued for a continuous period of one year, the use shall be deemed to have been abandoned and shall lose its legal nonconforming status.
+However, replacement of 50 percent or more of the nonconforming structure is not repair and maintenance but instead constitutes a replacement structure that must be brought into conformance with the policies and standards of the LCP.

 [Adapted from County Code Section 22.112.020]

-C-CD-6 Standards for Development on the Shoreline of Tomales Bay.
-New construction along the shoreline of Tomales Bay shall be limited in height to 15 feet above grade.
-Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water.
+C-CD-56 Standards for Development on the Shoreline of Tomales Bay.
+New construction along the shoreline of Tomales Bay shall be limited in height to 15 feet above natural grade.
+Exceptions to this height limit may be permitted where topography, vegetation, or character of existing development is such that a higher structure would not create additional interference with coastal views either to, along, or from the shoreline or water, and as allowed by Hazards Policy C-EH-5 (Standards for Shoreline Development).